JohnMarohn/UniDyn/README.rst

 Requirements
 ------------

-This package requires the *Mathematica* NCAlgebra package, version NCAlgebra 4.0.6, available for download from the University of San Diego non-commutative algebra group at http://math.ucsd.edu/~ncalg/download10.shtml.
-To install the package, download  NC2015.tar and unpack the file by clicking on it.
-The package should unpack into the ``NC/`` directory.
-In this directory you should see the *Mathematica* notebook ``InstallNCAlgebra.nb``.
-Open up this notebook and run it to install the package.
+This package requires the *Mathematica* NCAlgebra package, available for download from https://github.com/NCAlgebra/NC.
+The package was written by the University of San Diego non-commutative algebra group, primarily Bill Helton and Mauricio de Oliveira.
+Follow the directions at the github webpage to install.
+There are a number of ways to install the package; I recommend following the directions "Automatic Installation and Updates".

-Tested in *Mathematica* versions 10.0.1.0 and 11.0.0.0 running in OS 10.9.5.
+The package has been tested in the following environment:

+* macOS version 12.1 (Monterey);

+* *Mathematica* version 12.3.1; and

+* NCAlgebra version 5.0.6, installed locally using the Input[] command.

 Installation
 ------------

 Open up ``UniDyn--Demo-01.nb`` and follow the directions.
-You will be asked to enter in the *Mathematica* notebook a string indicating the location where you downloaded the package files to.
-After entering that string, evaluate the notebook to import ``NC``, ``NCAlgebra``, ``UniDyn``, and run the 100+ ``UniDyn`` units tests.
+You will be asked to enter in the *Mathematica* notebook a string indicating the location where you downloaded the UniDyn package files to.
+After entering that string, evaluate the notebook to import ``NC``, ``NCAlgebra``, ``UniDyn``, and run the 100+ ``UniDyn`` unit tests.
 If that all goes well, then open up ``UniDyn--Demo-02.nb``, reenter the location string, and run the notebook.

 Package files
 -------------